Ice Princess: Critical reception

+Ice Princess received mixed critical reviews, with praise towards the casting and performances of the four leading actresses, but with criticism towards its predictable, formulaic plot.
 On Rotten Tomatoes, the film has a score of 52% based on 108 reviews, with an average rating of 5.6/10.
 The consensus reads: "This likable Disney film gets points for effort, but can't stick the landing when it comes to originality".
+Metacritic, which uses a weighted average, assigned the a score of 55 out of 100, based on 27 critics, indicating "mixed or average" reviews.
 Film critic Roger Ebert gave Ice Princess three out of four stars and commended the film for its entertaining nature and ability to overcome cliche and "formula".
 Todd Gilchrist of IGN questioned the speed at which Casey becomes adept at skating and pointed out some other improbabilities and clichés, but strongly praised Cusack's and Cattrall's performances as emotionally powerful and fully human.
 United States Conference of Catholic Bishops' Office for Film and Broadcasting rated the film A-I (suitable for general patronage) and provided the film a modest praise as a good family film.
 Oppenheim Toy Portfolio awarded the film their platinum award.
 It is rated G by the Motion Picture Association of America.

 Legacy

-Zahra Lari, a Muslim figure skater from the United Arab Emirates, cited Ice Princess as an inspiration for her career.
-Following Trachtenberg's death in 2025, many skaters on social media also noted that the film, and Trachtenberg's character especially, were inspirations for taking up the sport.
+Zahra Lari, a figure skater from the United Arab Emirates, cited Ice Princess as an inspiration for her career.
+Following Trachtenberg's death in 2025, many skaters on social media also stated that the film, and Trachtenberg's character especially, were inspirations for taking up the sport.
+The impact of the film was further noted following Panettiere's death in 2026.